cdellacqua/time/docs/classes/time.md

 ▸ **toLocaleString**(`locales?`: string[] | string, `options?`: Intl.DateTimeFormatOptions): *string*

 Returns a string representing the current time using the native toLocaleTimeString of the Date type.
-Warning: if the time is negative, the locale string will represent a positive time because of the undeflow behaviour of the conversion to a Date object

 **Parameters:**